Tommy Dix

-Tommy Dix (born Bobby Paine Brittain Navard; December 6, 1923) is an American former baritone singer and actor.
+Tommy Dix (born Thomas Paine Navard; December 6, 1923 – January 15, 2025) was an American baritone singer and actor.
 He started performing at the age of 11 in 1935.
 He attended Juilliard School at the age of 15.

+Career

-Dix appeared in the Broadway musical The Corn Is Green, which ran from 1941 to 1942.
-He had the male lead in Best Foot Forward (1943).
-He played the young cadet Bud Hooper opposite Lucille Ball.
-He sang several songs in it.
+Dix appeared in the Broadway play The Corn Is Green, which ran from 1941 to 1942.
+He had the male lead in the musical film, Best Foot Forward, where he played the young cadet, Bud Hooper, opposite Lucille Ball.
 He had previously played Chuck Green in the 1941 Broadway musical of the same name.
 He sang regularly at various clubs, including the Stage Door Canteen.
-He decided to retire from show business in the late 1940s.
-He attended the University of Alabama, majoring in architectural engineering.
-He worked in real estate and construction.
+He decided to retire from show business in the late 1940s to attend the University of Alabama, majoring in architectural engineering.
+He later worked in real estate and construction.

-Personal life
+Personal life and death

 Dix was married to Margaret Ann Grayson in Alabama.
 They later divorced.
 He served in the Army during World War II.

+Dix turned 100 in December 2023, and died in his sleep in Williamsburg, Virginia, on January 15, 2025, at the age of 101.